Barkov, Bobrovsky and the Panthers beat the Oilers 4-3 to move within win of Stanley Cup title

 Another big reason the Panthers got here, winger Matthew Tkachuk, also had a big assist and was responsible for turning up the pressure on Edmonton.

 The Oilers wilted under it, losing a game in which they largely the better team but could not overcome ill-timed miscues.
-Skinner allowed four goals on 23 shots and Connor Brown, Philip Broberg and Ryan McLeod scored, while McDavid for the first time all playoffs looked frustrated and out of sorts.
+Skinner allowed four goals on 23 shots and Warren Foegele, Philip Broberg and McLeod scored, while McDavid for the first time all playoffs looked frustrated and out of sorts.

+“We’re trying to figure them out," said McDavid, who put five shots on net.
+“We haven’t beat them in three games.
+We’ve had stretches that are good, stretches that are bad.”

 By holding on to beat Edmonton on Thursday night, they also showed no ill effects from waiting to fly from South Florida to Alberta, a decision that was questioned when their plane was delayed by storms and got in a few hours late Wednesday — less than 24 hours before puck drop.
 Instead of looking jet-lagged, the Panthers were primed to pounce on opportunities to score and delivered when it mattered most.